Utility of Nucleic Acid Extraction Free COVID-19 Real Time PCR Protocol in Resource Limited Setting: A Pilot Study DC01-DC03

-Introduction: Coronavirus Disease (COVID-19), a respiratory infection, caused by severe acute respiratory syndrome Coronavirus 2 (SARS-CoV-2), was first identified in Wuhan, Hubei province, China in December 2019.
+Introduction: Coronavirus Disease-19 (COVID-19), a respiratory infection, caused by Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2), was first identified in Wuhan, Hubei province, China in December 2019.
 Alarming increase in the number of cases has put tremendous pressure on existing health resources.
-Real Time Reverse Transcriptase Polymerase Chain Reaction (RT-PCR), a molecular diagnostic method, is considered gold standard for diagnosis of SARS-CoV-2 infection.
-It involves RNA extraction as the preliminary step.
+Real Time Reverse Transcriptase Polymerase Chain Reaction (rRT-PCR), a molecular diagnostic method, is considered gold standard for diagnosis of SARSCoV-2 infection.
+It involves Ribonucleic Acid (RNA) extraction as the preliminary step.
 Innovations to cut down cost and time involved in SARS-CoV-2 testing are need of hour.

-Aim: The aim of this study was to assess the feasibility of Nucleic Acid Extraction Free (NEF) protocol for COVID-19 diagnosis in resource limited settings.
+Aim: To assess the feasibility of Nucleic Acid Extraction Free (NEF) protocol for COVID-19 diagnosis in resource limited settings.

-Materials and Methods: In this pilot study a panel of 148 Nasopharyngeal (NP) samples was subjected to the novel NEF RT-PCR protocol and results were compared to gold standard RT-PCR on RNA extracted from NP specimen.
-The cycle threshold value for each target was tabulated in MS Excel Spreadsheet and data analysis was performed using Statistical Package for Social Sciences (SPSS) software version 15.0.
+Materials and Methods: In this pilot study, a panel of 148 Nasopharyngeal (NP) samples was subjected to the novel NEF RT-PCR protocol and results were compared to gold standard RT-PCR on RNA extracted from NP specimen.
+The cycle threshold value (Ct value) for each target was tabulated in MS Excel Spreadsheet and data analysis was performed using Statistical Package for Social Sciences (SPSS) software version 15.0.

-Results: Out of 148 collected samples, 120 showed amplification of E and RdRp targets by RNA extraction-based RT-PCR.
+Results: Out of 148 collected samples, 120 showed amplification of E and RNA polymerase gene (RdRp) targets by RNA extractionbased RT-PCR.
 Overall sensitivity and specificity observed for NEF protocol was 43.94% and 96.42%, respectively.

 Conclusion: Further refinement in the protocol would be required to improve the sensitivity of NEF protocol and widespread use in laboratories.